-Figures and tables need to be numbered consecutively and labelled with a citation, ideally formatted as a caption.
+Figures and tables need to be numbered consecutively and labelled with a citation.
 If you reproduce the exact content of an existing figure, you need to keep its original caption and cite it as "Source: Author (Year): Page number".
 If you only use parts of a given figure, you cite it as "Adapted from: Author (Year): Page number".
 Label your own creations with "Author's own figure".